YangletLiu/RL4QC/README.md

-# Classical Simulations of Quantum Circuits Using Reinforcement Learning
+# Classical Simulation of Quantum Circuits Using Reinforcement Learning: Parallel Environments and Benchmark
 <!-- ROADMAP -->

 ## :pencil: Foreword